sidx1-scratch/vide1/README.md

 ```

 ---
+### Install a release
+If you dont want to mess around with go or git you can download a release ( linux only for now )

 ### Install to PATH (System-wide)

 To make VIDE1 available from anywhere on your system, install it to a directory in your `PATH`: